DevExpress-Examples/asp-net-core-dashboard-integrate-ai-assistant/README.md

 ### Register the Custom Item Extension

-Register the created custom item extension in the Web Dashboard:
+Register the custom item extension in the Web Dashboard:

 ```html
 <script type="text/javascript">